apache/nuttx/boards/arm/samv7/samv71-xult/README.txt

       2017-07-02:  Configurations added.
 Not yet tested.

-      2017-07-03:  Initial testing, appears to be working, but endpoints fail to associate; sniffer shows that nothing sent fro the star hub.
+      2017-07-03:  Initial testing, appears to be working, but endpoints fail to associate; sniffer shows that nothing sent from the star hub.
 I am thinking that there is something wrong with the GPIO interrupt configuration so that no MRF24J40 interrupt are being received.